Guilherme Viana

 Guilherme Viana (born May 13, 1986) is a Brazilian mixed martial artist formerly competing in Bellator's Light Heavyweight division.
 A professional competitor since 2012, Viana was a contestant on The Ultimate Fighter: Brazil 3.
+He currently competes as a bare-knuckle boxer in Bare Knuckle Fighting Championship.

 Mixed martial arts career

 Early career

 Viana began his professional MMA career in March 2012.
 He quickly compiled a 4–1 record, with his lone loss being against former UFC and Bellator competitor Rodney Wallace, before appearing on The Ultimate Fighter: Brazil 3.

 The Ultimate Fighter: Brazil 3

 In February 2014, Viana was revealed as one of the contestants on The Ultimate Fighter: Brazil 3, competing as a heavyweight.
 In the fight to get into the house, Viana lost to eventual winner of the heavyweight tournament Antônio Carlos Júnior via TKO in the first round, thus being eliminated from the competition.

 Bellator MMA

 Viana made his Bellator and United States debut against nine-time UFC veteran Francis Carmont at Bellator 135 on March 27, 2015.
 Viana lost the fight via unanimous decision.

 Viana faced another UFC veteran in Houston Alexander at Bellator 146 on November 20, 2015.
 He won the fight via TKO due to a doctor stoppage following the conclusion of the second round.

 Viana then faced Philipe Lins at Bellator 159 on July 22, 2016.
 After a conservative first round from both fighters, Viana lost the fight via TKO due to punches in the second.